The Australian Industry Capability (AIC) Program is designed to meet key objectives of the 2016 Defence and Industry Policy Statement (DIPS) (PDF).

 AIC deeds formalise the expectation that international primes will market-test and engage Australian industry where cost-effective.
 Owing to the requirement to achieve value-for-money under the AIC Program, any determination that an AIC deed is required for a particular procurement is to be underpinned by a business case.

 Public AIC plans set out the plans and forecast opportunities that contracted defence suppliers will provide for Australian industry involvement in major defence capability projects and sustainment activities.

 The level of detail incorporated into each public AIC plan is expected to vary in content ranging from brief high-level summaries to more detailed statements depending upon the scope and complexity of the potential Australian industry component of the procurement.

 The level of detail published will also depend on the security, commercial restrictions or caveats that apply to the information and the likelihood of any requirement to amend contracts and their associated AIC plans over their agreed term.

-The implementation of this reform in Defence is consistent with the broader Australian Industry Participation initiative now in force to strengthen opportunities for Australian industry to compete for work across government.
+The implementation of this reform in Defence is consistent with the broader Australian Industry Participation initiative to strengthen opportunities for Australian industry to compete for work across government.

 Under the AIC Program, it is a requirement that tailored versions of AIC plans be prepared for public release.

-The purpose of the AIC Better Practice Guide (BPG) is to assists users in understanding the AIC Program in relation to Defence Procurement.
-Furthermore, the BPG is a primary reference that outlines how Defence addresses industry requirements during project acquisition and sustainment, and what is sought from industry under the program.
+The purpose of the AIC Better Practice Guide (PDF) is to assists users in understanding the AIC Program in relation to Defence procurement.
+Furthermore, the Better Practice Guide is a primary reference that outlines how Defence addresses industry requirements during project acquisition and sustainment, and what is sought from industry under the program.

 Within SP&I Group, an AIC Directorate has been established to lead, facilitate and monitor implementation of AIC Program policy requirements in eligible Defence procurements.